mcollins-axway/axway-open-docs/content/en/docs/central/connect-azure-gateway/_index.md

 You can retrieve your subscription id with the command: `az account show --query id`

-### Prepare AMPLIFY Central
+### Prepare amplify Central

-Create a **service account** using AMPLIFY Central command: `amplify central create service-account`.
-This command generates a key pair (public_key.pem / private_key.pem) and associates the public key to an AMPLIFY Central Service account.
+Create a **service account** using amplify Central command: `amplify central create service-account`.
+This command generates a key pair (public_key.pem / private_key.pem) and associates the public key to an amplify Central Service account.
 The service account client ID is required for the agent configuration.
-Refer to AMPLIFY Central UI / Access / Service Accounts.
+Refer to amplify Central UI / Access / Service Accounts.
 You will also need the generated keys for starting the agents.

-Create an **environment** using the AMPLIFY Central command:  `amplify central create environment my-azure-env`.
-This command creates an environment object named 'my-azure-env' in AMPLIFY Central.
+Create an **environment** using the amplify Central command:  `amplify central create environment my-azure-env`.
+This command creates an environment object named 'my-azure-env' in amplify Central.
 It will become the placeholder for the discovered APIs.
 This environment name will be part of the agent configuration.

 ### Prepare agent configuration

-Below is the basic configuration to specify connectivity for Azure and AMPLIFY Central.
+Below is the basic configuration to specify connectivity for Azure and amplify Central.
 Put this information into an `env_vars.env` file and adapt the values according to your configuration.

 Note: It is not necessary to surround parameter values with quotes.